rwjones75000/Cletho/RAG/ArchitecturalConsiderations.md

-# Architectural Note to Future Self: Cletho’s Minimum Viable RAG System
+# Architectural Considerations: Cletho’s Minimum Viable RAG System

 This document captures the principal architectural features of the RAG system for Cletho, as they stood at the end of August 2025.
-It is written so that if all prior transcripts are lost, a future reader (human or AI) will still understand the reasoning and design intent.
+It is written so that if all prior documentation is lost, a future reader (human or AI) will still understand the reasoning and design intent.

 ---

 ## Purpose

-Cletho is a deliberative assistant designed to help users make complex decisions through a structured, multi-step dialogue.
+Cletho is a decision assistant designed to help users make complex decisions through a structured, multi-step dialogue.
+That dialog consists primarily of Cletho asking the user questions in order to (1) build out a decision matrix, and (2) identify any cognitive biases that may be affecting the user’s reasoning.

-To support this, Cletho requires a **minimum viable retrieval-augmented generation (RAG) system**.
+To support this, Cletho requires a ** retrieval-augmented generation (RAG) system**.

-Unlike most RAG systems, which are designed to answer **user-prompted questions**, Cletho’s variant must also support **system-initiated prompts** that emerge from scripted steps in a decision-making framework.
+Unlike most RAG systems, which are designed to answer **user-prompted questions**, Cletho’s variant must primarily support **system-initiated prompts** that emerge from scripted steps in a decision-making and cognitive bias identifying framework.

 ---